 Lots of mums ask me for freezer friendly dinner ideas, especially when they first go back to work, or have a new baby.
 It’s during these times when suddenly their days feel fuller, time becomes more evasive, and life in general feels a little more chaotic.

 When life feels like this – and it does for us all! – remember you only need to make small changes (albeit clever ones) in order to produce BIG results.
 Stock piling some freezer meals for the family means dinner time is one less thing you’ll need to worry yourself about.
 It means that you can finish your day in a calm manner, not a chaotic one, and that can make all the difference to your week.
+It was this reasoning that motivated me to create my new Hearty Dinners Recipe Cookbook, which is jam-packed with wholesome freezer-friendly dinner ideas to help you get through a busy week.

 Casseroles are a perfect meal for this time of the year when the weather is cooling down.
 They’re a great option for kids because they freeze well, contain loads of veggies, and can be served with rice or even on bread for a simple dinner idea.